Get

 black great dane dog cuddling with owner

 As pet parents, you do little things to let your furry friend know you care.
 You feed them only the highest-quality, protein-filled food, take them to the vet, and play with them daily.
-However, have you ever wondered if your dog knows you love him?
+However, have you ever wondered if your dog knows you love them?

 1. Snuggling